Dong Sung An, PhD, MD

 Dana Beck, PhD, MSN, FNP-BC

-Research: Her research interests include maternal health in under-resourced and under-researched communities, policy and clinical approaches and interventions to improve maternal health equity and trauma informed care.
+Research: Her research interests include community mobilization, perinatal/reproductive health and behavioral health, and trauma informed care.

 Wei-Ti Chen, RN, CNM, PhD, FAAN